kamu-data/kamu-docs/content/node/architecture.md

 ### Data Processing Layer
 To perform data-intensive operations on datasets the node maintains a **pool of engines** of needed type and version (see also [Supported Engines]({{<relref "supported-engines">}})).
 Acting as a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/) the **Engine Provisioner** decides when to start and stop individual **engine pods** based on demand, configuration, and available capacity in the cluster.

+Unlike many streaming data processing engines Kamu Node does not keep pipelines in memory, running all the time.
+Slow-moving pipelines get suspended into checkpoints and spawned only when needed.
+This allows Kamu Node to use even very limited resources to switch between many thousands of concurrent pipelines based on defined priorities.

-The current demand for data processing is managed by the **Task Scheduler** that prioritizes individual tasks and hands them over to executors.
+The current demand for data processing is managed by the **Task Scheduler** that understands which datasets need to be updated, prioritizes individual tasks, and hands them over to executors.

+Another interesting aspect is that multiple different versions of the same engine type can be used at the same time to ensure reproducibility of derivative data.

 ### API Layer
 These services are the "brain" of the node.
 They serve API requests as well as decide when to perform various processing and maintenance tasks on datasets and pipelines.